Psychedelic Therapy in California

 Frequently Asked Questions

-Is psilocybin therapy legal in California?
+Is psychedelic therapy legal in California?

 Short answer: No, California has not legalized psilocybin services statewide.